 Man who quit his job to serve food to 1,000 hungry people daily, sets world record

-Hyderabad, May 27: 31-year-old Goutham Kumar from Hyderabad has become a beacon of hope for the hundreds of people that he has been helping over the last five years.
+Hyderabad, May 27: 31-year-old Goutham Kumar from Hyderabad has become a beacon of hope for the hundreds of people as he has been helping over the last five years.

-Gowtham Kumar founder of Hyderabad-based NGO ''Serve Needy'' included into Universal Book of Records for serving food to over 1,000 people in a single day.
+Gowtham Kumar, the founder of Hyderabad-based NGO ''Serve Needy'' is included into Universal Book of Records for serving food to over 1,000 people in a single day.

-The award was presented by Universal Book of Records India representative KV Ramana Rao and Telangana representative TM Srilatha.
+The award was presented by Universal Book of Records India representative K V Ramana Rao and Telangana representative T M Srilatha.

 'Gift from heavens': 2 friends find fridge full of chilled beer cans in middle of flooded field

-Talking to ANI, he said,"We started 'Serve Needy' in 2014;have been doing social activities since then.
+Talking to ANI, he said,"We started 'Serve Needy' in 2014; have been doing social activities since then.
 It was a world record as I served food to over 1000 ppl single-handedly.''

 "Universal Book of Records has given me the certificate for the same.
-My organisation''s main motto is ''No one deserves to die like an orphan when our organisation is there''.
+My organisation's main motto is ''No one deserves to die like an orphan when our organisation is there''.
 We are expanding our organisation so that no one will die in hunger.
 We are expecting help from others and the government to help more people," he added.

 |Po.no